If you count yourself among the sleep deprived, your first step might be to determine your own sleep needs. Here's what you can do to get more sleep.

 - Sleep on a comfortable mattress and pillows.

 - Use your bedroom only for sleep and sex.

 - Finish eating at least 2 to 3 hours before your regular bedtime.

 - Avoid caffeine and alcohol close to bedtime, and give up smoking.

 Routine is your friend.
 Even on the weekends, try to go to bed and get up within an hour of your weekday schedule.
-Don’t assume you‘re getting enough sleep because you live in a more relaxed part of the country and aren’t indulging in a hot night life.
-The most sleepless city, the industry group SleepBetter.org reports, is Charleston, W.Va.; all of the cities in the top 13 fall in the South and Midwest, based on the group’s 2012 analysis of data from surveys from the Centers for Disease Control and Prevention.
+Don’t assume you’re getting enough sleep because you live in a more relaxed part of the country and aren’t indulging in a hot night life.
+The most sleepless city, the industry group SleepBetter.org reports, is Charleston, W.Va.
+Each of the cities in the top 13 fall in the South and Midwest, based on the group’s analysis of data from surveys from the Centers for Disease Control and Prevention.

 On the other hand, you needn’t worry that you’re an insomniac if you wake up now and then.
 Says Lisa Shives, a sleep specialist at SleepBetter.org, “It’s perfectly normal, even healthy, to wake-up frequently throughout the night.
 That is, if you immediately fall right back to sleep and you feel well-rested and fresh the next day.”